Hyundai hopes bigger, revamped Santa Fe SUV will reverse U.S. sales slump

-SEOUL (Reuters) - Hyundai Motor (005380.KS) unveiled on Tuesday a re-designed Santa Fe, hoping the first makeover of the sport utility vehicle (SUV) in six years will help rectify a sales slowdown at the South Korean automaker, especially in the key U.S. market.
+SEOUL, Jan 30 (Reuters) - Hyundai Motor will unveil on Tuesday a re-designed Santa Fe, hoping the first makeover of the sport utility vehicle (SUV) in six years will help rectify a sales slowdown at the South Korean automaker, especially in the key U.S. market.

 “The new Santa Fe will be a bread and butter model for us this year,” the Hyundai insider told Reuters on condition of anonymity since he is not authorized to speak to the media.